stripe-samples/github-pages-stripe-checkout/README.md

 ## Run locally

-Since these are all static assets you can run them locally with a simple web server, e.g.
+Since these are all static assets you can serve them locally with a simple web server, e.g.

     python -m SimpleHTTPServer 8888